Drug Use in Adolescence

 - This guide, a joint effort between the Department of Justice and the Department of Education, provides information and research specifically for parents on why kids use drugs and how parents can be involved in helping stay drug free.

 Resources for Adolescents

-- NIDA has a number of different resources on illicit drug use, including a designated section for adolescents looking for more information on the science behind drug abuse and the effects of drug use on the body and brain.
+- NIDA has a number of different resources on illicit drug use, including a designated section for adolescents looking for more information on the science behind drug addiction and the effects of drug use on the body and brain.

-- To learn how to stay drug-free, adolescents can visit Above the Influence, the adolescent-geared website from the Office of National Drug Control Policy (ONDCP).
+- To learn how to stay drug free, adolescents can visit Above the Influence, the adolescent-geared website from the Office of National Drug Control Policy (ONDCP).